What are Targets

 - People with mental health disabilities in prison who are not identified and/or are not receiving appropriate treatment

-- Disabled prisoners who are not receiving accommodations and who are denied equal access to prison programs and services
+- Incarcerated people with disabilities who are not receiving accommodations and who are denied equal access to prison programs and services

-- People with disabilities who come in contact with law enforcement and the criminal court system
+- Disabled people who come in contact with law enforcement and the criminal court system

 - People with disabilities who are re-joining their communities after a period of incarceration